Jorge Soler Player Props: Marlins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 4.10 team ERA ranks 13th across all league pitching staffs.
+- The Blue Jays have a 4.04 team ERA that ranks 12th across all MLB pitching staffs.

-- His last appearance was on Thursday against the Baltimore Orioles, when the lefty tossed 4 2/3 innings, surrendering two earned runs while allowing six hits.
+- His most recent appearance was on Saturday against the Texas Rangers, when the right-hander tossed six innings, surrendering one earned run while giving up four hits.

-- The 32-year-old has a 4.31 ERA and 9 strikeouts per nine innings in 14 games this season, while giving up a batting average of .264 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.